RennyMatis2000/Fully-Developed-Web-Application-Solution-Event-Management-System/README.md

 ## Running the Project

-Before running, make sure you are in the project folder:
+Once the dependencies are installed and the virtual environment is active, make sure you are still in the same folder:

 ```bash
 cd Fully-Developed-Web-Application-Solution-Event-Management-System/a2_starter_code/a2_group11